build method¶

 }

-a keyed reorder emits a single MoveAt op instead of rewriting content in place. without keys, a reorder reads as content changes to the diff.
+a keyed reorder emits a single MoveAt op instead of rewriting content in place. without keys, a reorder reads as content changes to the diff, which is fine for static lists but lossy for any item that has focus or animation.

 - keyless child list changed length - add keys.